sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 ## Connect the extension to Sourcegraph

-After a successful installation, Cody's icon appears in the side bar.
-When you click it, you're asked to configure and add your Sourcegraph Access Token that helps you connect to a Sourcegraph instance (either an enterprise instance or Sourcegraph.com).
+After a successful installation, Cody's icon appears in the sidebar.
+Click it, and you are prompted to log in as a free user by connecting to Sourcegraph.com or with your enterprise instance.

+You can also override automatic “codebase detection” by manually setting up the codebase.

 ### For Sourcegraph enterprise users